Sindh women's cricket team

 The Sindh women's cricket team is the women's representative cricket team for the Pakistani province of Sindh.
 They competed in the Women's Cricket Challenge Trophy in 2011–12 and 2012–13.

 History

 Sindh competed in the Twenty20 Women's Cricket Challenge Trophy in its first two seasons, in 2011–12 and 2012–13.
-They finished bottom of their group in both seasons, winning just one match, in 2013 against Balochistan by 2 wickets.
+They finished bottom of their group in both seasons, their only win across the two seasons being a victory by 2 wickets against Balochistan in 2013.

 Players

 Notable players

-Players who played for Sindh and played internationally are listed below, in order of first international appearance (given in brackets):
+The players who played for both Sindh and for Pakistan internationally are listed below, in order of first international appearance (given in brackets):